exoplatform/exo-documentation/docs/Configuration.rst

 			-  **DEFAULT_ACTIVITY**: Activity posted by a user,
 			   without documents or link attached.
-			-  **SPACE_ACTIVITY**: Activity posted when a space is
-			   created.
-It contains the space's description and the number of members.
 			-  **USER\_ACTIVITIES\_FOR\_SPACE**: Activity  posted when a
 			   user creates an activity in a space.
 			-  **LINK\_ACTIVITY**: Activity with a link attachement.